pattonsgirl/CEG3120/Projects/Project5/Rubric.md

     - [ ] Summarizes the project contents in the repository
     - [ ] Links to `README-CI.md` and `README-CD.md` with a brief summary about what users will find in each document

+## GitHub Action Workflow ( / 10)
+2 pts / task

+- [ ] Secrets defined in repository settings
+- [ ] triggers on push of tag
+- [ ] collects metadata using action to generate container image tags
+- [ ] builds an image using your `Dockerfile`
+- [ ] pushes images to your DockerHub repository

 ## bash script ( / 6)
 2 pts / task